rossana87/Project_4/README.md

         return Response({'message': f"Welcome back, {user_to_login.username}", 'token': token})
  ```

 After registration, the user will be able to login and have access to the views in the app.
-However, this function checks if the user has already registered by checking if the email is within the database.
+This function checks if the user has already registered by checking if the email is within the database.
 If this is passed, the POST request will also check the password.
 Once this is all passed, the user is validated and a JSONWebToken will be given, which is stored into the localStorage through the front-end and passes the `isAuthenticated` permission.

 * Profile View